mathieu-benoit/dot-net-on-azure-function-app/README.md

 Here are the DevOps practices highlighted within this CD pipeline:
 - CD triggered at each CI/Build succesfully completed
-- Infrastructure as Code with the ARM Templates and the PowerShell scripts
+- Deploy the Infrastructure as Code with the ARM Templates and the PowerShell scripts
 - Deploy the .NET method on the Azure serverless service: Azure Function App
-- Run IntegrationTests once the Function App is deployed in Staging
+- Run IntegrationTests once the Function App is deployed on Staging
 - Use the Staging Slot mechanism with the associated Swap action to minimize downtime while upgrading the Production
 - Securing the production environment by adding a Lock on the associated Azure Resource Group
 - Monitor the Function App by using Application Insights